ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.md

 # SBoM Consumption Tools

+## DaggerBoard

+[DaggerBoard](https://github.com/nyph-infosec/daggerboard) is a vulnerability scanning tool, based on ingesting SBoM files (CycloneDX,SPDX), that outputs results in a human-readable format.

 ## FOSSology

 FOSSology is a compliance scanner tool for license, copyright and export control.
 Documentation can be found on [the official web site](https://www.fossology.org).